zhullyb/monyhar/monyhar/mojo/README.md

 This is a reasonable option when you can guarantee that all interconnected process binaries are linking against precisely the same revision of Mojo Core.
-This includes Chromium itself as well as any developer tools and test executables built within the tree.
+This includes Monyhar itself as well as any developer tools and test executables built within the tree.

 To support other scenarios, use dynamic linking.